PopovEvgeniy/txt866/readme.txt

 Source code

-Dos version of this program compiled under Open Watcom.
+This program compiled under Open Watcom.
-Windows version of this program compiled under MINGW-w64.
 Source code can be compiled for wide range operation systems, but you need create to makefile or build script by yourself.
 I provide only three things: compiled binary files for Windows and Dos, makefile for Linux.